nicholashibberd/bouncing-vim/README.md

 * provide a practical, "human" Vim setup
 * provide as many additional features and shortcuts as possible...
-* ...but try to not remove or override native Vim features
+* ...but try to not remove or override native Vim features and popular setups

 It supports temporary installation of the vim plugins by taking advantage of pathogen.